 This wave action serves as a sort of cleaning mechanism for the sand, keeping the beach brilliantly clean and white.
 There is an upper shelf that is almost always sandy.
 When the sand hasn't disappeared with the surf, this is the nicest of the Kona beaches.

 The swimming conditions at Magic Sands are generally quite good, particularly when the sand is covering the beach.
-Even during the winter months when the shoreline has more rocks exposed, there is a sandy bottom in the water.
+During the winter months when the shoreline has more rocks exposed, there is usually still a sandy bottom in the water.

 A nice shore break creates some great waves when the surf is up, making La’aloa Bay another popular spot for boogie boarding and surfing.
 Crowds of people will often gather to relax on the beach and watch the waves roll in.